 What’s it like to drive?

-The plug-in hybrid powertrain matches either a 2.0-litre or a 2.4-litre petrol engine with a couple of electric motors - one of which drives the front axle, the other the rear.
+The plug-in hybrid powertrain is mated to either a 2.0-litre or a 2.4-litre petrol engine with a couple of electric motors – one of which drives the front axle, the other the rear.
 When you’re using the electric-only range of around 30 miles, progress is serene.
 It’s probably this quietness that can make the petrol engine sound a bit noisy when it’s called into action.